-Finally, a quick comparison between Table X with Table V from Section 4.3 will reveal that the impact of the Counterfactual Status Quo treatment has very similar effect on the bad outcome rate (see Columns 1-9 of Table X).
-We conducted a Mann-Whitney U test on 157 pairs of players to determine if status quo treatment lead to a difference in mean expected bad outcomes.
-Just like the main experiment, the results showed that the mean expected bad outcomes are significantly different between the two groups (z = -4.231, p = 0.000) at a significance level of 0.01.
+Finally, a quick comparison between Table X with Table V from Section 4.3 shows that the Counterfactual Status Quo treatment has very similar effect on the bad outcome rate (see Columns 1-9 of Table X).
+We conducted a Mann-Whitney U test on 157 pairs of players to determine if the Counterfactual Status Quo treatment lead to a difference in mean expected bad outcomes (relative to Holistic Treatment 2).
+Just like the main experiment, the results show that the mean expected bad outcomes are significantly different between the two groups (z = -4.231, p = 0.000) at a significance level of 0.01.
 These results confirm the finding that the Counterfactual Status Quo treatment had a significantly negative impact on the expected bad outcomes in the alternative parameter experiment, just as the status quo condition did in the main experiment.